Best Beaches on the French Riviera

 Take the train to:

-Roquebrune for the gorgeous family-oriented pebbly/sandy public beach Plage de la Buse with beachside bar, snack bar, and reasonably-priced restaurant La Cabanon tucked right into the cove.
+Get off at Roquebrune for the gorgeous family-oriented pebbly/sandy public beach Plage de la Buse with beachside bar, snack bar, and reasonably-priced restaurant La Cabanon tucked right into the cove.

-Eze-sur-mer The narrow pebbly Adjuna beach is popular with yachties and has a lively vibe and almost always live music.
+Get off at Eze-sur-mer: The narrow pebbly Adjuna beach is popular with yachties and has a lively vibe and almost always live music.

-Beaulieu-sur-Mer The family-friendly Petite Afrique public beach is nestled in a protected cove and even has a jellyfish net!
+Beaulieu-sur-Mer stop: The family-friendly Petite Afrique public beach is nestled in a protected cove and even has a jellyfish net!
 Really good for the little ones.

 Most first-time visitors to Saint Tropez are surprised to find that the famous topless beaches of ’70’s Riviera lore are nowhere to be found (plus they’re not really topless…) they’re in Ramatuelle, a 15-minute cab/uber ride away (approx. 20€).
 The holy grail of famous beaches is Pampelonne, where you can post like an influencer at Le Club 55, drink Champagne like a tech-bro at Byblos Beach, and frolic in the footsteps of Bridget Bardot with nepo-babies and C-listers, all while having the most expensive beach day of your life.